endalk200/DjangoRestFramework/README.md

 ### How To Use Serializers

-Before we proced lets se how we can use the serializer we just created in python shell
+Before we proced lets see how we can use the serializer we just created in python shell

 	python manage.py shell